Equilibrium of Data Markets with Externality: Related Works

 A key feature of data markets that is central to our model is buyer externality.
-This has been highlighted and modeled in studying monopoly data selling \citep{ADMATI1986400, Admati1990, Bimpikis2019, bonatti2022selling} and data auctions \citep{agarwal2020towards} in competitive environments.
-These works explicitly model downstream competition (e.g. trading in financial markets) among data buyers, and the negative buyer externality that arises therein.
-Our work abstracts away the specifics of competitive environments in order to present such externality in a general sense and consider extensions.
-There is another type of externality worth mentioning that has been considered in markets for information: the externality among data sellers.
-The value of one's data decreases when others decide to share their data, due to the social nature of data \cite{BergemannSocialData2022}.
-Seller externality is an important phenomenon to consider if sellers are modelled strategically, which we leave for future work.
+This has been highlighted in studying monopoly data selling \citep{ADMATI1986400, Admati1990, Bimpikis2019, bonatti2022selling} and data auctions \citep{agarwal2020towards} in competitive environments.
+These works explicitly model downstream competition (e.g. trading in financial markets) among data buyers and the negative buyer externality that arises therein.
+Our work abstracts away the specifics of competitive environments to present such externality in a general sense.
+Another type of externality present in information markets is the externality among data sellers.
+Naturally, the value of one's data decreases when others decide to sell similar data \citep{BergemannSocialData2022}.
+Seller externality is an important phenomenon to consider, which we leave for future work.

 Lastly, our work on the online setting relaxes the assumption that buyers know their valuations a priori.
 This spiritually parallels studying learning agents in other mechanisms such as auctions \cite{Blum2003,DBLP:journals/corr/WeedPR15,braverman_selling_2018} and peer prediction \cite{feng2022peer}.
 The techniques used in the online section leverage the vast literature on bandits, particularly bandits in metric spaces \citep{kleinberg2019bandits, bubeck2008online}.
 We view studying markets with learning agents as a step toward a more realistic evaluation of market performance.